2025–26 Arizona State Sun Devils women's basketball team

 The 2025–26 Arizona State women's basketball team represented Arizona State University during the 2025–26 NCAA Division I women's basketball season.
-The Sun Devils are led by first-year head coach Molly Miller and they play their home games at the Desert Financial Arena and compete as second year members of the Big 12 Conference.
+The Sun Devils are led by first-year head coach Molly Miller.
+They play their home games at the Desert Financial Arena and compete as second year members of the Big 12 Conference.

 Previous season

 The Sun Devils finished the season 10–22, 3–15 in Big 12 play to finish in fifteenth place.
 They defeated Cincinnati in the first round of the Big 12 women's tournament before losing to Iowa State in the second round.

-Arizona State fired Adair on March 8, 2025, after a 29–62 record in 3 seasons.
+Arizona State fired Adair on March 8, 2025, after a 29–62 record in three seasons.
 Grand Canyon head coach Molly Miller was hired by the Sun Devils on March 22.